El Cuartelejo: Colorado

 Some of the Nuevo Mexico refugees lived with Apache in what is now eastern Colorado at the Arkansas and Purgatoire Rivers, near the site of 19th-century Bent's Fort.
 Other bands of Apache lived north along the Smoky Hill and Republican Rivers of eastern Colorado.
 Pottery from related archaeological sites were of the Padouca Apache and other Apache bands, as well as some Pueblo pottery.
 The Apache lived in the rancherias, with huts or houses around a central plaza.
 They lived there except when they hunted buffalo in northeastern Colorado.

 A group of people from the Taos Pueblo moved to El Cuartelejo rancherías north of the Arkansas River by 1640, there were already Pueblo refugees living with the Apache.
 By 1710, Comanche and Utes attacked Apache rancherias.
 In 1726, Padoucas from Kansas led French traders west to El Cuartelejo, closer to their goal of Nuevo Mexico, where they hoped to establish trade with the Spanish.

 From 1710 to 1735, the Comanche attacked Apache rancherias.
 The Palomas Apache joined the Cuartelejo Apache at El Cuarto in the Las Animas district along the Arkansas River.
 The Comanche attacked from the west and drove the bands of Apache, including the Carlanas and Chilpaines, out of the region.
-The El Cuartelejo settlements were abandoned and they established rancherías near the Pecos Pueblo in Nuevo México.
+The El Cuartelejo settlements were abandoned, and they established rancherías near the Pecos Pueblo in Nuevo México.
 Some Apache moved to the plains east of Nuevo México.

-French men occupied the El Cuartelejo rancherias in 1748 where they established trading posts.
-They traded with the Comanche.
+French men occupied the El Cuartelejo rancherias in 1748 where they established trading posts and traded with the Comanche.